 Serving over 10 million clients in Wales and England alone, it’d be amazing to know how many of its clients utilise the Thames water phone number.
 They are arguably one of the largest water and wastewater services companies in the United Kingdom.

-Though privatized in 1989, certain key aspects of its operation still remain under tight government supervision, partly because of the company’s position as a key provider of essential utility services within the region.
+Though privatisation in 1989, certain key aspects of its operation remain under tight government supervision, partly because of the company’s position as a key provider of essential utility services within the region.
 In 2001, the company was bought by the RWE Group.
 It was later sold in 2006 to the Kemble Water Ltd.

 Thames Water Contact Number 0843 455 0163.

 Contact Numbers is a telephone directory and are in no way linked or associated with any companies listed on our site.
 Any details offered on our Website may also be available without cost from other resources within the community sector.
 All calls to our numbers will cost 5p per minute, plus network extras, from a BT landline.
 Calls from other networks may vary, callers from mobiles will be charged more, depending on your provider.
-We do not hold any calls in a queue, if you get queued it will be by the destination number.
+We do not hold any calls in a queue if you get queued it will be by the destination number.